-If the 2020 election for President were held today, 42% of voters would cast their ballot for former Vice President Joe Biden and 39% would prefer President Donald Trump.
-A ScottRasmussen.com national survey found that 7% would vote for a third option, 5% would not vote, and 8% are not sure what they would do.
+If the 2020 election for President were held today, 45% of Registered Voters would cast their ballot for former Vice President Joe Biden and 37% would prefer President Donald Trump.
+A ScottRasmussen.com national survey found that 6% would vote for a third option, 5% would not vote, and 7% are not sure what they would do.

 We provide daily updates on the president’s job approval and the generic congressional ballot.
 We also provide regular updates on the economy, health care, immigration, Congress, ratings of Congressional leaders, Election 2020, the Democratic Primaries, Trust in Government, and which party voters trust on key issues.
 It’s all part of our mission to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion (read About Us).

-The national survey of 1,000 Registered Voters was conducted July 25-26, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology and a Demographic Profile of the sample).
-Results from the full sample have +/-3.1 Margin of Sampling Error with a 95% level of confidence.
+This survey of 1,002 Registered Voters was conducted September 21-22, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology and a Demographic Profile of the sample).
+Results from the full sample have +/-3.1 percentage point Margin of Sampling Error with a 95% level of confidence.

 Neither Scott Rasmussen nor ScottRasmussen.com has any relationship with Rasmussen Reports® (see About Us).